googlemaps/android-maps-utils/README.md

 ## Support

 This library is offered via an open source [license].
-It is not governed by the Google Maps Platform Support [Technical Support Services Guidelines, the SLA, or the [Deprecation Policy].
+It is not governed by the Google Maps Platform Support [Technical Support Services Guidelines], the [SLA], or the [Deprecation Policy].
 However, any Google Maps Platform services used by the library remain subject to the Google Maps Platform Terms of Service.

 This library adheres to [semantic versioning] to indicate when backwards-incompatible changes are introduced.
 Accordingly, while the library is in version 0.x, backwards-incompatible changes may be introduced at any time.